Simon Wilson: Phil Goff's new team to lead Auckland Council

 As finance chair she has become much more powerful, and with a general election next year she will play a critical role in determining the attitude of the National Party towards council.

-Her deputy is newcomer Shane Henderson, from Waitākere, a rising star in the Labour Party.
+Her deputy is newcomer Shane Henderson, from Waitākere, a rising star in the Labour Party and, at 32, the youngest councillor.
 Goff has created a fun-to-watch team there: if it works, it could set the template for a co-operative council across the board.

 Planning also has a "complementary" style leadership, but of a different kind.
 North Shore's Chris Darby, one of the best big-picture thinkers and detailed policy wonks on council, retains his position as chair.
 His new deputy, Maungakiekie-Tāmaki's Josephine Bartley, who is Samoan, is popular, witty and intensely people-focused.
 In background and style they're almost complete opposites and they should have much to teach each other.
 It's an inspired pairing.

-The big new task of creating a climate change focus will be led by the youngest councillor, North Shore's Richard Hills, with a third newcomber, Waitematā's Pippa Coom, as his deputy.
+The big new task of creating a climate change focus will be led by second-term councillor, North Shore's Richard Hills, with the fourth newcomer, Waitematā's Pippa Coom, as his deputy.
 Both are Goff loyalists.

 The new Community Committee sees Manukau's long-serving councillor Alf Filipaina taking the chair of a major committee for the first time, with the also long-serving Albert-Eden-Puketāpapa councillor Cathy Casey at his side.
 Casey comes to her new job having had charge of the council's advisory panels (seniors, youth, rainbow, disabilities and so on), a role she relished.

-Other Goff opponents have minor roles, sometimes because that's all they wanted.
+Like Newman, other Goff opponents mostly have relatively minor roles.
+Sometimes that's all they wanted.
 Fa'anana Efeso Collins of Manukau has been given the portfolio of homelessness but is believed to have wanted nothing else.
-Howick's Sharon Steweart and Albany's Wayne Walker are the chair and deputy, respectively, of the civil defence committee.
 Paul Young of Howick has the new ethnic communities portfolio, the only role he sought.
+Howick's Sharon Stewart and Albany's Wayne Walker are the chair and deputy, respectively, of the civil defence committee.

+Christine Fletcher, who stood on the John Tamihere ticket against Goff, is again Goff's deputy on the appointments committee, and has picked up the new portfolio role of parks.

 The head count, on paper, suggests that on most issues Goff is likely to have the support of three quarters of the councillors.
 It should mean a productive three years.